 BOY SCOUTS OF AMERICA GRAND CANYON COUNCIL

-CIAL NEEDS REQUEST was har Nama a

-ent to donna.kutarnia@scouting.o , ,
+CIAL NEEDS REQUEST ent to donna.kutarnia@scouting.o rg by May 1

-COUNCIL CAMP NAME: UNIT CONTACT NAME:
+COUNCIL CAMP NAME:

 CONTACT PHONE # EMAIL:

 UNIT # CAM PSITE # SESSION #

-Please CHECK if your Troop requires any o ADA Campsite Electricity for Medical Device REASON:
+Please CHECK if your Troop requires any o ADA Campsite f the following: REASON:

-☐ Electricity for Medical Device☐ Authorization for Vehicle in Camp
+Electricity for Medical Device REASON:

+□ Authorization for Vehicle in Camp REASON:

-☐ Religious Requests REASON:
+Religious Requests REASON:

-☐ Specify Need NEED/REASO
+□ Specify Need NEED/REASC DN:

-☐ Specify Need NEED/REASO
+□ Specify Need NEED/REASC DN:

 BOY SCOUTS OF AMERICA GRAND CANYON COUNCIL

-ALLERGY NOTIFICATIO

-kutarnia@scouting.org no later tha •
+FOOD ALLERGY NOTIFICATION Email as an Attachment to donna.kutarnia@scouting.org no later than 2 weeks prior to arrival.

-• orm for each participant with dieto
+Please submit one form for each participant with dietary allergies.

 CAMPER NAME: CAMPSITE #: SESSION #

 The Grand Canyon Council is committed to serving all participants; however, please understand that some severe allergies may require the participant to bring supplemental food items.

 I am allergic to the following items or ingredients: Trigger: Oral, Physical, Airborne: Describe reaction:

+t food allorgies but cannot be hold

-We will do our best to accommodate most of these allergies.
+We will do our best to accommodate mos of these allergies.
 Those with food allergy allergen information.
-Please contact the Contact information will be on the same will be concerns should consult the websi amp Food Services Manager via en te to review the menu and
+Please contact the C Contact information will be on the camp v concerns should consult the websi amp Food Services Manager via en te to review the menu and